jeeannyy/jeeannyy/README.md

 ## Hi there, I’m Jeeann!

-🌱 Junior Full-stack developer based in London (But made in 'South' Korea)
+🌱 Junior Full-stack developer based in London (But made in South Korea)

 ✨ Highly self-motivated software engineer, passionate about human-computer interactions and artificial intelligence